OpenBMB/ModelCenter/README.md

 ## Overview

-ModelCenter implements PLMs (Pretrained Language Models) based on [OpenBMB/BMTrain](https://github.com/OpenBMB/BMTrain/) backend.
-ModelCenter implement support Efficient, Low-Resource, Extendable model usage and distributed pretraining.
+ModelCenter implements pre-trained language models (PLMs) based on [OpenBMB/BMTrain](https://github.com/OpenBMB/BMTrain/) backend.
+ModelCenter supports Efficient, Low-Resource, Extendable model usage and distributed training.

 Our main advantages are:

-- Easy to use: Compared to Deepspeed, Megatron, we have better and more flexible code-packaging and easy to configure python environment, and the training code is uniform with pytorch style.
+- Easy to use: Compared to Deepspeed and Megatron, we have better and more flexible code-packaging and easy to configure python environments, and the training code is uniform with pytorch style.
-- More efficient memory utilization: Models with large memory footprints can cause OOM(out of memory) before the computational power of the GPU is fully utilized.
-Our implementation reduces the memory footprint by several times, allowing more efficient use of the GPU's computational power with larger batch-size.
+- More efficient memory utilization: Models with large memory footprints can cause OOM (out of memory) before the computational power of the GPU is fully utilized.
+Our implementation reduces the memory footprint by several times, allowing more efficient use of the GPU's computational power with a larger batch size.
-- Efficient distributed training with low resources: With the support of [OpenBMB/BMTrain](https://github.com/OpenBMB/BMTrain/), we are able to easily extend ZeRO3's optimization to any pre-trained language models, and we optimize communication and time scheduling for faster distributed training.
+- Efficient distributed training with low resources: With the support of [OpenBMB/BMTrain](https://github.com/OpenBMB/BMTrain/), we are able to easily extend ZeRO3's optimization to any PLMs, and we optimize communication and time scheduling for faster distributed training.

 ## Documentation